Saganus/macaroons-express-demo/README.md

 # mAuth: Macaroon-based authentication middleware for Express

+*NOTE: This is unmaintained and just a proof-of-concept.
+Do not use this in pretty much anything that isn't a toy project*

 ## What is mAuth?